wesleytao/blog/_posts/2018-08-25-House Price Prediction.md

 # Dataset Description and its Features
 The dataset contains 21,614 samples and 20 features.
 The data can be download <a href="file/data.csv">here</a>.
-### features
+### feature table

+**Code** | **Name**
- 1. ID — Notation for a house
+ID | Notation for a house
- 2. Date — Date house was sold
+Date | Date house was sold
- 3. Price — House price (target variable)
+Price | House price (target variable)
- 4. Bedrooms — Number of bedrooms
+Bedrooms | Number of bedrooms
- 5. Bathrooms — Number of bathrooms
+Bathrooms | Number of bathrooms
- 6. Sqft_Living — Square footage of the home
+Sqft_Living | Square footage of the home
- 7. Sqft_Lot — Square footage of the lot
+Sqft_Lot | Square footage of the lot
- 8. Floors — Total floors (levels) in house
+Floors | Total floors (levels) in house
- 9. Waterfront — House which has a view to a waterfront
+Waterfront | House which has a view to a waterfront
- 10. View — Has been viewed
+View | Has been viewed
- 11. Condition — How good the condition is overall
+Condition | How good the condition is overall
- 12. Grade — Overall grade given to the housing unit
+Grade | Overall grade given to the housing unit
- 13. Sqft_Above — Square footage of the house apart  from basement
+Sqft_Above | Square footage of the house apart  from basement
- 14. Sqft_Basement — Square footage of the basement
+Sqft_Basement | Square footage of the basement
- 15. Yr_Built — Built Year
+Yr_Built | Built Year
- 16. Yr_Renovated — Year when house was renovated
+Yr_Renovated | Year when house was renovated
- 17. Zipcode — zip
+Zipcode | zip
- 18. Lat — Latitude coordinate
+Lat | Latitude coordinate
- 19. Long — Longitude coordinate
+Long | Longitude coordinate
- 20. Sqft_Living15 — Living room area in 2015 (implies some renovations).
-This might or might have affected the lotsize area 21) Sqft_lot15 — Lot size area in 2015 (implies some renovations)
+Sqft_Living15 | Living room area in 2015 (implies some renovations).
+This might or might have affected the lotsize area 21) Sqft_lot15 | Lot size area in 2015 (implies some renovations)

 # Exploratory Data analysis